Bootstrap test procedure for variance components in nonlinear mixed effects models in the presence of nuisance parameters and a singular Fisher Information Matrix: Theoretical results

 We first deal with the simpler identically distributed case.
 In model \eqref{eq:model} it corresponds to the case where $(\cov_{ij})_{j=1,...,\J}$ are common to every individual $i$.
 The next section is devoted to extending the results to the non identically distributed setting presented before.

 Before studying the consistency of the test procedure, we first need to ensure the consistency of the restricted (respectively unrestricted) maximum likelihood estimator, i.e. computed over $\Theta_0$ (respectively $\Theta$).
-We first state the regularity conditions required for the asymptotic theory that follows.
+We first state the regularity conditions required for the asymptotic theory that follows. \begin{assumption} For every $k,l,s,t=1,\ldots,d_\theta$ and for every $i=1, \ldots , N$: \begin{fleqn}